 Gather all your documents.
 It’s important to gather and keep all your documents in one place, whether that be your trusty filing cabinet or on your computer.
 So you’re not racing around trying to find the latest bill, receipt, invoice or tax returns.

 Sort it out.
-Group all your documents in a way that make sense to you.
+Group all your documents in a way that makes sense to you.
 My filing cabinet looks something like this:

-- Home (includes all my house-related expenses such as mortgage, maintenance, etc.)
+Home (includes all my house-related expenses such as a mortgage, maintenance, etc.)